 Then y should be two, right?

 So there's the point one two that also solves this equation.

 And I could put in more points.

 But, but let me put in all the points at once, because they all lie on a straight line.

-This is a linear equation and that word linear got the letters for line in it.
+This is a linear equation and that word linear got the letters of solutions to 2x-y=0 my first row, first equation.